 A few moments later, the examination room doorknob turned and in walked Doctor Mohammed, in his crisp white shirt, precisely knotted tie and sharply creased slacks partially obstructed from view by a yellow disposable gown.
 Joshua had always liked the man.
 His appearance and professional mannerisms instantly inspired confidence.
 Joshua retreated to a corner of the room and allowed him to conduct his exam with gloved hands.

 Without looking up, Doctor Mohammed explained that he was about to debride dead tissue from the wound on her abdomen, by removing the dry dressing covering it.
 The dead tissue would adhere to the dressing as he pulled it away.
 He could then evaluate the condition of the wound.
 Doctor Mohammed deftly peeled back a corner of dressing.
-As he continued to pull on it, Joshua saw by her expression and sharp intake that it was causing her pain.
-He was distressed to hear her whimper as more of the dressing came away and with it tissue from the wound.
+As he continued to pull on it, Joshua could tell by her expression and sharp intake of breath that it was causing her pain.
+He was distressed to hear her moan as more of the dressing came away and with it tissue from the wound.

 The first unobstructed sight of his mother’s wound in the stark, bright light of the examination room was shocking.
 Joshua was glad that his mother was focused on the doctor and consequently unable to see the horrified look on his face, before he could compose himself.
 The sight of the raw, open, festering wound brought home to Joshua the seriousness of her condition.
 He had somehow convinced himself that she was exaggerating, as she sometimes did, for attention.